jonnonz1/nz-statute-book/acts/public/1950/crown-proceedings-act-1950.md

   - **order** includes a judgment, decree, rule, award, or declaration
   - **proceedings against the Crown** includes a claim by way of set-off or counterclaim raised in proceedings by the Crown
   - **servant** , in relation to the Crown, means any servant of the Sovereign, and accordingly (but without prejudice to the generality of the foregoing provision) includes a Minister of the Crown, and a member of the New Zealand armed forces; but does not include the Governor-General, or any Judge, District Court Judge, Justice of the Peace, Community Magistrate, or other judicial officer
-  - **service aircraft** means any aircraft within the meaning of the Civil Aviation Act 1990 which is being used exclusively for the purposes of the Armed Forces of New Zealand
   - **ship** includes every description of vessel used in navigation not propelled by oars
   - **the Sovereign** or means the Sovereign in right of his or her Government in New Zealand
   - **visiting force** means any naval, military, or air force of any country other than New Zealand which has been granted a right of entry into or passage through or over New Zealand.